Skip to main content

 Basic Usage

-// Execute SQL directly
+// Execute SQL statement directly

 const result = await models.$runSQLRaw(